 Pacific Coast Highway

 This one’s for you, weary parents.
 This stretch of Highway 1 running up and down the California coastline is an incredibly popular road trip for its breathtaking scenery—just the thing to indulge your tired selves in while your little ones snooze in the back seat.
 Tackle all, part or—really—as much as you can knowing that this is typically a difficult age for traveling with kids.
 Buckle in your infant for a midday nap during a drive along the soaring cliffs in Big Sur, or take advantage of the car-accessible beaches and dune areas at Pismo Beach.
 From late October through February, you can also take your tots to the Eucalyptus-tree filled Pismo Beach Monarch Butterfly Grove, where more than 10,000 of the butterflies migrate each year.
 Treat your toddler to a visit to the Elephant Seal Rookery at San Piedras Beach in San Simeon, where as many as 17,000 of the adorable, big-nosed creatures head during migration season.
-If you’re brave enough to give the entire 656-mile north to south trip a try with a toddler, dangle a visit to either Disneyland or Legoland as a reward at the end, once the parks safely reopen.
+If you’re brave enough to give the entire 656-mile north to south trip a try with a toddler, dangle a visit to either Disneyland or Legoland as a reward at the end.

 Mount Washington Auto Road